pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

 ## 1 - Deploy An Enterprise Server

 ### Single-cluster deployment
-Deploying a Pachyderm cluster with the embedded enterprise server, and configuring it

-To deploying a Pachyderm cluster with the embedded enterprise server, an additional set of helm parameter values should be populated.

 Deploying and configuring a Pachyderm cluster with the embedded enterprise server can be done in one of two flavors.

-1. Provide all licensing and authentication configuration as a part of helm deployment.
+1. Provide all licensing and authentication configuration as a part of the Helm deployment.
 1. Install Pachyderm as usual with Helm, and use `pachctl` commands to set up licensing and authentication.

 #### To setup enterprise features as a part of the helm deployment